Back to Blog

 What It Costs

-Website care plans typically run $200 to $2,000 per month depending on the complexity of the site and what is included.
-Most small business sites fall in the $300 to $600 range.
+Website care plans typically run anywhere from $150 to $2,000+ per month depending on the complexity of the site and what's included.

-That sounds like a lot until you price a website rebuild after a hack, or calculate the revenue lost during an unplanned outage.
+That sounds like a lot until you price a website rebuild after a security breach, or calculate the revenue lost during an unplanned 48-hour outage.
+A single incident usually costs more than a year of proper care.

 What Vizantir Offers

-We handle updates, monitoring, performance, and content changes so you can focus on running your business.
+We handle updates, monitoring, performance optimization, content changes, and proactive issue resolution so you can focus on running your business instead of managing a website.

 Interested?

-Book a strategy call and we will walk you through what a care plan would look like for your specific site.
+Book a strategy call and we'll walk you through what a care plan would look like for your specific site — including whether your current platform is the right one for the long term.